kirillinoz/simplest-chat/README.md

 ## ✨ Key Features

-- **🤖 AI-Powered Conversations:** Real-time, intelligent chat powered by the Google Gemini API.
+- **💰 No Subscription, Pay-as-you-go:** Bring your own Google Gemini API key and only pay for what you use.
+No monthly fees.
+(Support for more providers coming soon!)
-- **📝 Full Markdown Support:** Format your messages with headers, lists, bold, italics, and more.
+- **🔒 100% Private & Local:** Your data, your device.
+All conversations are stored in your browser's local storage, ensuring complete privacy.
+No backend, no cloud.
-- **💻 Code Syntax Highlighting:** Share code snippets with beautiful and accurate highlighting.
+- **🎨 Simple & Clean UI:** A minimalist design with intuitive controls for adjusting AI behavior, like temperature and response style.
-- **🧮 LaTeX Math Rendering:** Display complex mathematical formulas seamlessly.
+- **📝 Rich Text Formatting:** Full support for Markdown and LaTeX to write and render messages, from formatted text to complex mathematical equations.
-- **📱 Responsive Design:** A clean and modern UI that looks great on any device.
+- **💻 Optimized for Developers:** Share code snippets with beautiful and accurate syntax highlighting.
-- **🚀 Built with a Modern Stack:** Leveraging the best of the React ecosystem for a fast and reliable experience.
+- **🚀 Modern Tech Stack:** Built with React, Vite, and TailwindCSS for a fast, reliable, and cutting-edge experience.

 ## 🖼️ Product & Screenshots